KEY STAGE 1 (Y1 & Y2)

 Christmas Curriculum

-Unit: Christianity Year 1: Giving & Receiving
+Unit: Christianity | Year 1: Giving & Receiving |

 Learn: What is meant by the idea of something ‘precious’ and that some gifts cost nothing, but can be precious.
+Learn: About the story of the birth of Jesus and that the concepts of giving and receiving.
+Learn: That Christians believe that Jesus is God’s gift to the world Learn: About the qualities that Christians believe Jesus had. |

 Reflect: Upon the precious gifts which our loved ones give us.

-Reflect: Upon why Christians believe God gave Jesus as a gift.
+Reflect: Upon why Christians believe God gave Jesus as a gift. |

 Easter Curriculum

-Unit: Christianity Year 1: Giving up something for love.
+Unit: Christianity | Year 1: Giving up something for love. |

-Learn: The story of Palm Sunday and how people greeted Jesus.
+Learn: A simple version of the Easter Story.
+Learn: The story of Palm Sunday and how people greeted Jesus. |

 Reflect: Upon something that they have given up for someone that they love.
+Reflect: Upon ways in which we show someone we care.
+Reflect: Upon why Christians believe Jesus gave up his life for them. |

 What is Letters and Sounds?